Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![Image](screenshots/stages4.png)

-Please note that under a single Stage you should only count either persons (PRC Touchpoint) or processes (PCC Touchpoint), on the graphic above you can see the symbols for the two types of Stages;
+Please note that under a single Stage you should only count either persons (PRC Touchpoint) or processes (PCC Touchpoint).
+On the graphic above you can see the symbols for the two types of Stages;

     A Processes
     B People